Cashew Curry Recipe

 Life Chef

 Just a note about coconut milk.
-I've been making it by blenderizing raw, unsweetened, shredded coconut and water.
-You can get it as rich or light as you like by adjusting the proportions of coconut and water, as well as removing or incorporating the oil (a lot of which separates on the blender's walls. the excess can be saved and used for anything you'd normally use coconut oil for.)
+I’ve been making it by blenderizing raw, unsweetened, shredded coconut and water.
+You can get it as rich or light as you like by adjusting the proportions of coconut and water, as well as removing or incorporating the oil (a lot of which separates on the blender’s walls. the excess can be saved and used for anything you’d normally use coconut oil for.)
 Also, adding a but of half and half or plain silk creamer makes it very yummy too.
-The best thing about it--it's about 50 times less expensive than canned cocomilk.
+The best thing about it–it’s about 50 times less expensive than canned cocomilk.

 richelle